 1/4 t salt

-Pour the wet ingredients into the dry ingredients and mix until the wet and dry are thoroughly mixed.
+6. Pour the wet ingredients into the dry ingredients, mix well, and then add the dates.
+Mix well.

 Be well and do good,